 Likes Older Women: A good portion of his love interests were slightly (5-6 years) older than him.
 Chen makes note of this.

 Nice Guys Finish Last: It took him forever to become an attending, and only was made Chief Resident after Chen was fired.
 It was even implied that once his residency was over, Weaver had no intention of hiring him, and only did so because of a shortage of Attendings.
-And this is after being forced to repeat his residency due to switching departments and then being told he is repeating his third year thanks to his drug issues.
+And this is after being forced to repeat his first year of residency due to switching specialties and then being told he is repeating his third year thanks to his drug issues.

 Non-Idle Rich: Carter transfers to Emergency Medicine just to spend more time getting to know his patients.
 When Kerry says they might not have space in the budget for him, he nonchalantly says he doesn't need a salary, which surprises her.